slsa-framework/slsa/README.md

     script".
 The only manual command, if any, was to invoke the build script.
 *   **[Build Service]** All build steps ran using some build service, such as a Continuous Integration (CI) platform, not on a developer's workstation.
+*   **[Ephemeral Environment]** The build steps ran in an ephemeral environment, such as a container or VM, provisioned solely for this build, and not reused by other builds.
-*   **[Isolated]** The build steps ran in an isolated environment free of influence from other build instances, whether prior or concurrent.
+*   **[Isolated]** The build steps ran in an isolated environment free of influence from other build instances, prior or conccurent.
+Build caches should not be used for production builds unless they are purely content-addressable.
 *   **[Hermetic]** All build steps, sources, and dependencies were fully declared up front and the build steps ran with no network access.
+The control plane may fetch external dependencies and make them available to the build step, as long as the build step declares them via immutable references.
 *   **[Reproducible]** Re-running the build steps with identical input artifacts results in bit-for-bit identical output.
 (Builds that cannot meet this must provide a justification.)
-*   **[Source Integrity]** All input artifacts were fetched in a manner that prevents tampering, such as TLS.
+*   **[Source Integrity]** All input artifacts were fetched in a manner that prevents tampering (such as TLS), and these artifacts were referenced using immutable identifiers (specific commit instead of branch/tag, or a tarball along with a cryptographic hash).

 **[Provenance]** An artifact's provenance qualifies for SLSA 3 if: